 State or federally owned water systems can be part of a consolidation project.
-Subsidy will not be awarded for a consolidation or restructuring project if the project beneficiaries are noncommunity for-profit systems.
+We will not award subsidy for a consolidation or restructuring project if the project beneficiaries are noncommunity for-profit systems.
 We will score restructuring and consolidation projects based on unresolved compliance history of the system being acquired over the past five years.